DFE-Digital/register-early-career-teachers/documentation/service-rules/dfe-users.md

   the DfE identifies duplicates, it will fix the error by 'retiring' one of the participant IDs, then associating all records and data under the remaining ID.
-- Manual process for merging/closing/opening schools and greatly depends on things like whether the school has a successor, participants etc - and what training programme they've selected
+- Manual process for merging, closing or opening schools which greatly depends on things like whether the school has a successor, participants etc - and what training programme they've selected